cameronmathis/COMP4300/Project3/README.md

 	$ ./pipeline.sh run

-You should see this:

->Please enter a word:

-Type any word and hit enter.

 Once you are done simulating the pipeline machine run:

 	$ ./pipeline.sh clean

 This will clean up the project folder.

-The project is currently set for lab3c.s, but if you would like to run a different partially assembled code (lab3a.s or lab3b.s) then you can change the filename on line 64 of the plMemory.cpp file.
+The project is currently set for lab3c.s, but if you would like to run a different partially assembled code (lab3a.s or lab3b.s) then you can change the partiallyAssembledCodeFile string variable on line 55 of the plMemory.cpp file.

 Results:
 -------------